San Jose, Costa Rica

 Two years later, in 2023, Heart to Heart established our first adult educational collaboration with San Juan de Dios Hospital (HSJD).
 A team of Heart to Heart volunteers returned to San Jose in November 2024, this time to work alongside teams at all three cardiac centers who serve Costa Rica’s adult population.

-We look forward to continuing our collaborative work with the talented cardiac specialists in Costa Rica for years to come.
+We are truly honored to be the first international humanitarian organization to be formally recognized by the CCSS as a partner in this noble pursuit and we look forward to continuing our collaborative work with the talented cardiac specialists in Costa Rica for years to come.